Skip to content

 Why it happens

-Liquidity risk Some stocks trade infrequently, making it difficult to buy or sell quickly without affecting the price Access to stocks across major global markets with high trading volumes, plus research tools to help you understand liquidity before investing
+Liquidity risk Difficulty buying or selling quickly without affecting the price Access to major global markets, plus research tools to help you understand liquidity before investing

-Currency risk When you invest in foreign stocks, currency movements can impact your returns - even if the share price rises in its local currency, you might lose money if that currency weakens against the dollar Access to stocks across multiple currencies and regions, allowing you to spread currency exposure if this aligns with your investment approach
+Currency risk When you invest in foreign shares, currency movements can impact your returns – even if the share price rises in its local currency, you might lose money if that currency weakens against the dollar Access to shares across multiple currencies and regions, allowing you to spread currency exposure if this aligns with your investment approach

 The risk